Advice for residents and service changes (COVID-19)

 What happens if I can’t pay my Council Tax?

-If you are struggling to pay your Council Tax please contact the team on firstname.lastname@example.org or call 01962 848 288
+If you are struggling to pay your Council Tax then please contact our team on 01962 848 288 or email firstname.lastname@example.org.
+We’ll provide helpful assistance based on your individual situation and work with you to arrange a suitable payment plan.

-Ways we can help include spreading council tax instalments over 12 months instead of ten, altering the timing of payments.
-Please see the back of your Council Tax Bill for details
+If you currently pay your Council Tax over 10 months we can spread those instalments over 12 months or alter the timing of your payments for you.
+Please see the back of your Council Tax bill for details.

 For further information or assistance on Housing Benefit, Council Tax Reduction, Second Adult Rebate and Discretionary Housing Payments, or to make a claim for these benefits, please visit www.winchester.gov.uk/benefits or phone 01962 848 539.